Vuurvos1/wasm-marching-cubes/README.md

 A simple implementation of the marching cubes algorithm with meta balls in Rust and WebAssembly.

+> [!NOTE]
+> Currently performance seems to be on par with the THREE.js implementation but there is still a lot of room for optimization.

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `pnpm install`, start a development server:

 ```bash
 pnpm dev